-Unit Title Safe , Hygienic and Secure Working Environments in Hospitality BIIAB Reference H1 Level 1 Credit Value 2 GLH 16 Unit Reference No. R/60 0/0615 Learning Outcome - The learner will: Asse ssment Criterion - The learner can: 1 Know their personal 1.1 State personal responsibility for health and safety when in responsibilities under the Health and Safety at Work Act 1.2 the workplace Identify the importance of following safety procedures in the workplace 1.3 State reporting procedures in the case of personal illness 2 Know why it is important to work in a safe and hygienic way 2.1 State why it is important to maintain good personal hygiene a sale and hygienic way 2.2 State why correct clothing, footwear and headgear should be worn at all times 2.3 State why, and to whom, accidents and near accidents should be reported 2.4 Describe safe lifting and handling techniques that must be followed 2.5 State why it is important to report all unusual/non- routine incidents to the appropriate person 3 Know about hazards and safety in the workplace 3.1 Identify the types of common hazards found in the workplace 3.2 Identify types of emergencies that may happen in the workplace 3.3 Describe why first aid procedures should be in place 3.4 Identify possible causes of fire in the workplace 3.5 Describe Fires Safety procedures 3.6 Describe security procedures
+Unit Title Safe Hygienic and Secure Working Environments in Hospitality

+BIIAB Reference H1

+Level 1

+Credit Value 2

+GLH - 16

+Unit Reference No. 00/0615

+ssment Criterion - The learner can:

+1 Know their personal State personal responsibility for health and safety when in

+responsibilities under the Health the workplace

+and Safety at Work Act Identify the importance of following safety procedures in

+the workplace

+1.3 State reporting procedures in the case of personal illness

+2 Know why it is important to work in 2.1 State why it is important to maintain good personal

+a safe and hygienic way hygiene

+2.2 State why correct clothing, footwear and headgear should

+be worn at all times

+State why, and to whom, accidents and near accidents

+should be reported.

+2.4 Describe safe lifting and handling techniques that must be

+2 - followed

+State why it is important to report all unusual/non-

+routine incidents to the appropriate person

+3 Know about hazards and safety in Identify the types of common hazards found in the

+the workplace workplace

+3.2 Identify types of emergencies that may happen in the

+2.2 workplace

+Describe why first aid procedures should be in place

+Identify possible causes of fire in the workplace

+Describe Fires Safety procedures

+3.6 Describe security procedures